 Sensitive to salt and air pollution.

-Intolerant of wet soils.
+Intolerant of wet or heavy clay soils.

 Native geographic location and habitat